How Long Should a Mattress Last? (2024)

 Mattress warranty lengths vary widely, but the average is 5–10 years.
 You can use a mattress’s warranty length as a guidepost for expected lifetime.
 A shorter warranty could indicate the mattress isn’t intended to last very long, while a longer warranty could suggest a higher-quality mattress with an extended lifespan.
 For example, Douglas offers a 20-year warranty on all of its foam mattresses.

 At the same time, a “lifetime” warranty doesn’t always mean a long-lasting mattress.
-“Lifetime” refers to the lifetime of the mattress with normal use.
+“Lifetime” refers to the lifetime of the mattress with normal use—and only for as long as you own the mattress.
 Some companies offer a lifetime warranty but have a list of limitations that restrict warranty claims.
-We recommend reading the warranty’s fine print before you buy a mattress.
+We recommend reading the warranty‘s fine print before you buy a mattress.

 What does a mattress warranty include?